Children Tossed From Fire Escape Into Hackensack Heroes' Arms

 The three-alarm blaze, which raced up a stairwell to the third floor, was doused within a half-hour.

-Mutual aid companies included firefighters from Englewood, Hasbrouck Heights, Ridgefield Park and Teaneck.
+Mutual aid companies included firefighters from Bogota, Englewood, Hasbrouck Heights, Ridgefield Park and Teaneck.
+The countywide Emergency Response Team provided canteen services.

 (NOTE: As of this writing, those were the mutual aid companies identified.
 If we've missed any, please either text Jerry DeMarco at (201) 943-2794 or email him: jdemarco@dailyvoice.com.
 Also: facebook.com/gerardjerrydemarco.)